tobymao/sqlglot/README.md

 SELECT SPECIAL_UDF_INVERSE(b, a) FROM x
 ```

-### Transform Trees
+#### Syntax Tree Transformation
-There is also a way to transform the parsed tree directly by applying a mapping function to each tree node recursively.
+There is also a way to transform the parsed tree directly by applying a mapping function to each tree node recursively:
 ```python
 import sqlglot
 import sqlglot.expressions as exp